kordless/grub-2.0/README.md

 This may be useful for training machine learning models or providing usercentric search features.

 ## How
-Queried by URL, Grub "crawls" the page visually using Gekcodriver and some machine learning models trained to find image crops for certain images on a web page.
+Queried by URL, Grub "crawls" the page visually using Gekcodriver and machine learning models trained to find crops for  images found on a web page.

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png" width="500">

-Grub "looks" at the page like a user would, by imaging it with an "eye" which, in part, looks like Geckodriver-->Multiple Machine Models-->Solr.
-By passing this image through mutiple models one model can find and crop images on the page.
-Those new images are passed onto other models for object extraction, while others detect and decode text for indexing and applying of various graph functions.
+Grub "looks" at the page using a computed aperture implemented with Geckodriver, Solr and machine leaarning.
+By passing a website's images through mutiple model paths, we may find and crop related images on the page.
+Those new images may be passed onto other models for object extraction, while others may detect and decode text for indexing.

-Here's Google Vision looking at a Bloomberg article and seeing people, given Cuomo is people.
-That search, "cuomo people" would return this article and a picture of Cuomo.
+Here we see Google Vision looking at a Bloomberg article and seeing people, given Cuomo is people.
+A subsequent search, "cuomo people", would return this article and a picture of Cuomo.

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/googlevision.PNG" width="500">